Diversifying STEM Curriculum Project – new call for interns

 - Building collaborations with colleagues across different departments and subject areas; and

-- An opportunity to present your research at the History of Science Museum in Oxford and share your work online to a wide audience.
+- An opportunity to present your research at the History of Science Museum in Oxford (or virtually if necessary) and share your work online to a wide audience.

 What you will be part of:

-- A cohort of four interns, two DPhil historians of science, one postdoc in History, and a number of academics and administrators working on this project;
+- A cohort of five interns, two DPhil historians of science, one postdoc in History, and a number of academics and administrators working on this project (either remotely or in-person depending on the circumstances);

-- An innovative project with the potential for real impact within the University and beyond; and
+- An innovative project with the potential for real impact internally in the University and beyond; and

-HOW TO APPLY: Please provide your CV and (up to one page) statement explaining why you are interested in this project and what relevant experience you have, and email the documents to email@example.com by 6 March 2020.
+Please provide your CV and (up to one page) statement explaining why you are interested in this project and what relevant experience you have, and email the documents to email@example.com by 17 March 2021.

 - Solution of polynomial (quadratic) equations by al-Khwarizmi in 9th-century Baghdad